LordGonk/Anki-ClozeTool/README.md

 ## Quick Start
 This is the easy, no-nonsense, way to run ClozeTool.
 It assumes you have installed all the dependencies to their default locations and with default options.
 If it does not work, try editing the settings at the top of Anki_ClozeTool.py with any text editor to suit your setup.

-**First**: download and install all of the dependencies, found below
+**First**: [Download Anki-ClozeTool](https://github.com/Peter-Moran/Anki-ClozeTool/archive/master.zip) and install all of the dependencies, found below

 #####Text only cards